openshift/origin-server/node-util/README-Idler.md

   * oo-restorer

-    oo-restorer restores the application's URL to it's original value and starts the application.
+    oo-restorer restores the application's URL to its original value and starts the application.
 Marks the application's status as 'started'.

     * -u _uuid_ restores the gear